Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

-The network structure of SNN\_TSRM is shown in the top part of Fig.~\ref{hybrid}.
-It employs two spiking fully-connected layers with TSRM neurons (SFc) to process $X_{in}$ and generate the spiking representations $O_{1}\in\mathbb{R}^{K\times T}$, where $K$ is the output dimension determined by the task.
-The membrane potential $u_i(t)$, the output spiking state $o_i(t)$, and the set of all firing times $\mathcal{F}_i $ of TSRM neuron $i$ in SFc are decided by:
+To be more specific, the top part of Fig.~\ref{hybrid} shows the network structure of fully-connected SNN with TSRM neurons.
+It employs two spiking fully-connected layers with TSRM neurons to process $X_{in}$ and generate the spiking representations $O_{1}\in\mathbb{R}^{K\times T}$, where $K$ is the output dimension determined by the task.
+The membrane potential $u_i(t)$, the output spiking state $o_i(t)$, and the set of all firing times $\mathcal{F}_i $ of TSRM neuron $i$ in these layers are decided by:

-where $w_{ij}$ are the trainable parameters, $\eta$($\cdot$) and $\epsilon$($\cdot$) are predefined by hyperparameters, $\Gamma_i$ is the set of presynaptic neurons spanning over the spatial domain, which is utilized to capture the spatial dependencies in the event-based data.
+where $w_{ij}$ are the trainable parameters, $\eta$($t$) and $\epsilon$($t$) model the temporal recurrent neuronal dynamics of TSRM neurons, \textbf{$\Gamma_i$ is the set of presynaptic TSRM neurons spanning over the spatial domain, which is utilized to capture the spatial dependencies in the event-based tactile data.}

-The network structure of SNN\_LSRM is shown in the bottom part of Fig.~\ref{hybrid}.
-It employs two spiking fully-connected layers with LSRM neurons (SFc-location) to process $X'_{in}$ and generate the spiking representations $O_{2}\in\mathbb{R}^{K\times N}$, where $K$ is the output dimension decided by the task.
-The membrane potential $u_i(l)$, the output spiking state $o_i(l)$, and the set of all firing locations $\mathcal{G}_i $ of LSRM neuron $i$ in SFc-location are:
+Moreover, the bottom part of Fig.~\ref{hybrid} shows the network structure of fully-connected SNN with LSRM neurons.
+It employs two spiking fully-connected layers with LSRM neurons to process $X'_{in}$ and generate the spiking representations $O_{2}\in\mathbb{R}^{K\times N}$, where $K$ is the output dimension decided by the task.
+The membrane potential $u_i(l)$, the output spiking state $o_i(l)$, and the set of all firing locations $\mathcal{G}_i $ of LSRM neuron $i$ in these layers are decided by:

-where $w'_{ij}$ are the trainable parameters, $\eta'$($\cdot$) and $\epsilon'$($\cdot$) are predefined by hyperparameters, $\Gamma'_i$ is the set of presynaptic neurons spanning over the temporal domain, which is utilized to model the temporal dependencies in the event-based data.
-Such location spiking neurons tap the representative potential and enable us to capture features in this way.
+where $w_{ij}$ are the trainable connection weights, $\eta$($l$) and $\epsilon$($l$) determine the spatial recurrent neuronal dynamics of LSRM neurons, \textbf{$\Gamma'_i$ is the set of presynaptic LSRM neurons spanning over the temporal domain, which is utilized to model the temporal dependencies in the event-based tactile data.} Such location spiking neurons tap the representative potential and enable us to capture features in this novel way.